 You also scan in your driver's license (or enter the information manually) so that Root can record your name, address, and vehicle information.
 After you confirm that info is all correct, you’re ready for the test drive portion to begin.

-Here’s a more detailed look, comparing Root’s Great option to my current coverage:
+Here’s a more detailed look, comparing Root’s Great option to a standard plan from State Farm:

 $65/month or $290 for six months